 To Tommy, there could never be very much value in understanding the “normal” human who “gave birth” to a clone.
 Tommy seems to have accepted, from the beginning, the fact that clones at Hailsham and beyond have a different life set out for them.
 This doesn’t mean he is always happy about it—in fact, his tantrums as a young boy might be seen as a response to the close confines of his clone life—but he knows that Ruth can never learn anything about herself from seeing her clone parent.
 Tommy, like Kathy, seems content to make meaning and find happiness within the narrower bounds of a clone’s predetermined life.

 Rodney and Chrissie nevertheless try to cheer Ruth up by inviting her and the rest of the group to go visit Martin, a friend of theirs from the Cottages who now works as a carer in Norfolk.
-Rodney and Chrissie say Martin is a really funny guy, and that Ruth would like him; Ruth agrees to go, but Kathy says she’ll stay behind and meet up with the group when they drive home, since they are supposed to visit working carers, and since Kathy also wants some time to herself.
+Rodney and Chrissie say Martin is a really funny guy, and that Ruth would like him; Ruth agrees to go, but Kathy says she’ll stay behind and meet up with the group when they drive home, since they aren't supposed to visit working carers, and since Kathy also wants some time to herself.
 Tommy volunteers to walk with Kathy, and Ruth, Chrissie, and Rodney as they go to hang out with Martin.

 The first real indication that perhaps Tommy would rather spend time with Kathy than with Ruth.
 For a long time now, in the novel, Tommy and Kathy have seemed more simpatico than Tommy and Ruth—but Ruth exerts a significant pull on Tommy’s attention, and Kathy finds that Ruth does a good job of making Tommy feel that he must preserve their relationship, rather than deepen his friendship with Kathy.